gonzalezreal/NetworkImage/README.md

 }
 ```

-## Using the shared ImageDownloader
+## Using the Shared ImageDownloader
 For other use cases outside the scope of SwiftUI, you can download images directly using the shared `ImageDownloader`.
 Here you can see an example of a view controller that downloads an image and applies a transformation to it.

   ```swift